IUI vs. IVF: Which Fertility Treatment is Right for You?

 • Embryo Transfer: One or more embryos are transferred to the uterus with the hope of implantation and pregnancy.

-Comparing IUI and IVF
+Comparing IUI vs IVF

 Success Rates